Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

 results <- readRDS("data/Bisque/results_PCLS_16composite_subjects_Tue_Aug_18_12-01-33_2020_noID.rds")
 ```

 Graphing the cell percentages: One graph contains all.
-PS.
 Multiplets
 will be removed from the graphs as they are not specific for a known
 cell type.